AJ Barner: Professional career

+2024 season

 Barner was selected by the Seattle Seahawks in the fourth round, 121st overall, of the 2024 NFL draft.
 In the 2024 NFL regular season, Barner caught a total of 30 passes and had 245 yards.
 In Week 4 against the Detroit Lions, he scored his first professional touchdown on a nine-yard reception from Geno Smith.
 In Week 13 he caught his second touchdown in a victory against the New York Jets and in Week 16 he caught his third in a loss against the Minnesota Vikings.
 His final touchdown as a rookie came in a Week 18 victory against the Los Angeles Rams.
 He finished his rookie season with a total of 30 receptions, four touchdowns, 245 yards, and an average of 8.2 yards per catch.

+2025 season

+In the 2025 regular season, Barner caught a total of 52 passes, for 519 yards and six touchdowns.
+Barner caught two touchdowns in one game for the first time in his career in Week 6 against the Tampa Bay Buccaneers.
+Barner scored his first rushing touchdown in Week 9 against the Washington Commanders.
+His best performance of the season came in Week 11 when he caught 10 passes for 70 receiving yards against the Los Angeles Rams.

+In the NFC Championship against the Rams, Barner finished the game with two receptions and 13 yards.
+In Super Bowl LX, Barner caught four passes for 54 yards, and one touchdown, which was the first touchdown of the Super Bowl as well as Barner's first career postseason touchdown, in the 29–13 win over the New England Patriots.